 Taking a water sample.

-1. The Goes Filter is fitted with a stainless steel hanging chain and 2m of stainless steel wire.
+1. The Goes Filter is fitted with a stainless steel hanging chain and 3m of stainless steel wire.
 Simply lower the filter over-board to take a water sample.
 Take a water sample making sure the tube is at least 1/4 full of water and then instantly empty sample and repeat the flushing process 3 times.
-This will insure that the filter is not contaminated by plastic fibres.
+This will ensure that the filter is not contaminated by plastic fibres.
 On the last fill, make sure the tube is 100% full of water.

 2. Remove the filter from the water and suspended by the chain, allowing the filter to swing with the motion of your vessel.
 Avoid it from hitting any objects when it swings

-3. Water will begin to pour out of the base of the filter, this will continue form 1 to 4 hours, depending upon the number of plankton and solid particle concentration in the water sample.
+3. Water will begin to drip out of the base of the filter, this will continue for 1 to 4 hours, depending upon the number of plankton and solid particle concentration in the water sample.
 Leave the filter to hang from 4 to 8 hours.

 5. If the sample was collected at night, you may leave the sample until; the morning to avoid night vision blindness looking at a PC screen.
 Once the water has fully drained from the filter place the filter vertically on a flat surface.
 Pushing down on the top section, unscrew the ring to release both sections, and carefully remove the plastic plates with the 5 x 5mm holes containing the filter paper and place the entire assembly onto a 90mm Petri plate.
 There will be some water on the plastic filter disc, the petri plate is just there to protect the equipment from seawater drips

 6. Focus in on the centre hole, and then wind down the microscope on top of the plastic plate, and then adjust the focus to bring the contents of the filter into focus.
 Make sure the polarising filter is fully on, or there will be reflection from the water that will spoil the image.
 Turn the light intensity fully up.
 Make sure the 5mm hole fill the whole field of view.